Closed

 Directions

 From Truckee take Highway 89 North for approximately eight miles to Sagehen Summit.
-Take a left onto 260 Road and go approximately 0.10 mile to four-way intersection.
+Take a left onto 260 Road and go approximately 0.10 mile to a four-way intersection.
 Continue on 260 Road (middle road, not to field station) for approximately 1.5 miles.
 Take a left onto 11 Road for approximately three miles.
-At bottom of paved hill, take a left at Sagehen Campground sign.
+At the bottom of the paved hill, take a left at the Sagehen Campground sign.
 Campground will be on the right in approximately 0.5 mile.

 Amenities